Policy Filtration for RLHF to Mitigate Noise in Reward Models: Experiments

-For our experiments on the HumanEval and MBPP benchmarks, we select data from the 75k Magicoder-OSS-instruct dataset~\citep{wei2023magicoder} and the 55k evol-codealpaca-v1 dataset~\citep{luo2023wizardcoder} to construct the SFT dataset, the reward model dataset, and the PPO query dataset.
-Specifically, we use all the 130k training samples from Magicoder-OSS-instruct and evol-codealpaca-v1 as the SFT dataset.
-To train a reward model, we curate 7k prompts from these 130k samples and generate five responses using the SFT model for each prompt.
-Following the methodology in \citet{pal2024smaug}, we select two responses with the maximum edit distance to create response pairs for each prompt.
-These 7k prompts with generated response pairs constitute the reward model dataset.
-For policy optimization, we curate 3k prompts from the 130k samples as the PPO query dataset.

-For the LeetCode benchmark, we construct LeetCode training datasets comprising 1,000 problems collected from the LeetCode website.
+To train models for this benchmark, we construct LeetCode training datasets comprising 1,000 problems collected from the LeetCode website.
 For SFT, we use self-generated correct answers to create the SFT dataset following the methodology in \citet{setlur2024rl}.
-For reward modeling, we generate five responses using the SFT model for each of the 400 curated prompts and selected two responses with the maximum edit distance to form the response pairs for each prompt.
-We use these prompts and response pairs to train the reward model.
-Finally, we used the full 1,000 prompts as our PPO query dataset to train the code LLM.
+For reward modeling, we generate five responses using the SFT model for each of the 400 curated prompts and selected two responses for each prompt following the similar procedure as above.
+For policy optimization, we used the full 1,000 prompts as our PPO query dataset to train the code LLM.

+\textbf{Ape210K and CMATH benchmarks.} Ape210K~\citep{zhao2020ape210k} and CMATH~\citep{wei2023cmath} are two popular Chinese benchmarks for elementary-school-level math reasoning tasks.
+Ape210K contains 210k diverse math problems and we use a separate split of 5k problems for evaluation, following the practice in \citet{zhao2020ape210k}.
+CMATH contains 1.7k math word problems sourcing from actual Chinese workbooks and exams.
+We check the correctness of the answers using the automatic evaluation scripts provided in \citet{zhou2024leveraging}.
+To train models for math reasoning, we use the training split of 200k problems from Ape210K.